openprovider/openprovider-domains-blesta/README.md

+## Not Actively Maintained
+Currently, the module is not actively maintained by Openprovider.
+Pull requests will be reviewed, and potentially merged, but users are encouraged to fork and develop the current module to meet their needs.

 # Openprovider Domains module for Blesta 5.2

 Offer your customers almost any TLD, from the most popular to the most exotic, at unbeatable prices all from one registrar - [Openprovider](https://www.openprovider.com)